infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 expressions.
 A natively supported abstraction for general nonlinear expressions is planned for development since that of `JuMP` is not readily extendable.

-## Infinite Parameter Functions
+## Parameter Functions
 As described further below, InfiniteOpt.jl only supports affine and quadratic expressions in its current rendition.
-However, there several use cases where we might want to provide a more complex function of infinite parameter(s) (e.g., nonlinear setpoint tracking).
-Thus, we provide infinite parameter function objects that given a particular realization of infinite parameters will output a scalar value.
+However, there several use cases where we might want to provide a more complex known function of infinite parameter(s) (e.g., nonlinear setpoint tracking).
+Thus, we provide parameter function objects that given a particular realization of infinite parameters will output a scalar value.
 This is accomplished via [`parameter_function`](@ref) and is exemplified by defining `sin(t)` below: